brianetoon/brian-toon-portfolio/content/projects/kay-portfolio/index.md

 position: 5
 ---

-With a focus on optimizing the loading process and showcasing the client’s work, I built this design portfolio using Vue.
-I used low-resolution image placeholders and lazy loading to ensure a smooth and efficient loading process and enable the use of high-quality images.

-The project also features modal routing, which allows users to quickly view the designs without navigating away from the main portfolio page.
-The end result is a seamless and user-friendly design portfolio that effectively features the client’s work and skills.
+I created a graphic design portfolio where showcasing high-resolution images was a priority.
+To accomplish this, I utilized low-resolution image placeholders and lazy loading.
+This enabled a smooth loading process while still rendering high-quality images of the client’s work.
+This project also features modal routing which allows users to quickly and easily view the design showcase without navigating away from the main page.
+The finished product is a seamless and user-friendly portfolio that effectively features the client’s work and skills.